moiseevigor/moiseevigor.github.io/research/preferred-directions/docs/S3-new-worlds.md

 the theorem said they must live: in the non-force-free current regions.
-The SR growth-vector detector returns $\mathbf{Q = 6}$ at every null (tangent-cone measurement), radial and spiral alike — the fourth world (after the synthetic battery, the ABC dynamo, and the solar corona) in which the detector is grounded.
+The SR growth-vector detector returns $\mathbf{Q = 6}$ at every null (tangent-cone measurement), radial and spiral alike — the fourth world (after the synthetic battery, the ABC-like dynamo field, and the solar corona) in which the detector is grounded.

 ## Honest caveats